corticon/documentation/docs/Modeling-Rules/rulesheets/README.md

 2. Click the Overrides cell in the rule column of the rule or sub-rule that you want to keep.
 A drop-down list appears, displaying a list of all rules or sub-rules in the Rulesheet that can be overridden.
 3. Select the rule or sub-rule that you want to override.

-In this example, the high risk rating (assigned for a skydiver) should override the low risk rating (assigned for persons <= 55 years of age), so rule column 2.1 should overrides rule column 1.1

 ### Rule completeness